The Four Stages of Learning Any Skill on Your Path to Self-Actualization

 You don’t stop playing the guitar, but you do stop trying to play chords perfectly.
 You don’t stop shooting free throws, but you no longer aim the basketball at the hoop.

-Educational psychologists have more recently added a fifth stage of learning to Broadwell’s original model called “Conscious Unconscious Competence.”
+Educational psychologists have more recently added a fifth stage of learning to Broadwell’s original model, called “Conscious Unconscious Competence.”

 In the fourth stage, individuals can perform at a mastery level because the skill is embedded within them.